Hide that AC, Boat, RV, or ugly area under your deck with this DIY Removable AC Screen or Removable Fence Panel.

-Now that you know how to build a DIY Removable Outdoor Air Conditioner Screen, get out there.
-Build your own.
-Follow the links above to get the things you’ll need.
+Now that you know how to build a DIY Removable AC Screen and/or Removable Fence Panel, get out there and build your own.
 Have fun and let me know if you have questions.
 Or post pictures of your work and tag Abbotts At Home on FB, I’d love to see it!